celer-network/sgn-v2-networks/docs/sgnd/sgnd_ops_bridge_submit-relay.md

 ### Options

 ```
-      --gasprice uint   force gas price in gwei
+      --gasprice string   force gas price in gwei
   -h, --help              help for submit-relay
       --xferid string     transferId, used to retry submit relay
 ```

 ### SEE ALSO